nimblestratus/registrator/README.md

 # Registrator

+## This fork is a Port for Raspberry Pi.

 > Changes!
 Obviously we moved the repo.
 There is also a new build/release system that lets anybody propose a release with a PR.
 The old `progrium/registrator` repo on Docker Hub points here, but builds are no longer automated after this release.
 More changes listed [here](https://github.com/gliderlabs/registrator/releases/tag/v5).
 Join `#gliderlabs` on Freenode to discuss!

 Service registry bridge for Docker